Created in the 1860s, you can find this ornamental water garden on the north side of park, near Lancaster Gate.

-The Italian Gardens consist of four main basins with central rosettes, all elaborately carved in Carrara marble, and the famous Portland stone and white marble Tazza Fountain.
-These are surrounded by intricately carved stone statues and urns.
-The urns have five main designs - the Swan's breast, woman's head, ram's head, dolphin and oval.
+The Italian Gardens are an elaborate mix of four main basins.
+They feature central rosettes carved in Carrara marble, the Portland stone and white marble Tazza Fountain, and a collection of stone statues and urns.
+See if you can spot the five main urn designs – a swan's breast, woman's head, ram's head, dolphin and oval.

-In 1860 another Italian Garden was built, this time in Kensington Gardens and with a design by James Pennethorne that included many of the features of the Osborne garden.
+In 1860 he brought the idea to Kensington Gardens.
+The design by James Pennethorne includes many features of the Osborne garden.

-At the north of the gardens is the Pump House where you can see Queen Victoria and Prince Albert's initials on one of the walls.
-The building once contained a steam engine that would operate the fountains and the pillar on the roof is a cleverly disguised chimney.
-A stoker would be employed all Saturday night to keep the engine running and pump water into the Round Pond, so on Sundays there was enough head of water to run the fountains without the engine working.
+Look out for Queen Victoria and Prince Albert's initials on one of the walls of the Pump House, at the north of the gardens.
+This building once contained a steam engine which operated the fountains - the pillar on the roof is a cleverly-disguised chimney.
+A stoker kept the engine running on Saturday nights to pump water into the Round Pond, so on Sundays there was enough water pressure to run the fountains.

-Vintage postcards show how the basins were originally planted.
-The new planting scheme sets out to recapture the Victorian vision and help maintain water quality at the same time.
-Native water lilies, elegant spires of yellow flag iris, flowering rush and purple loosestrife are rooted in cages just below the water, while ducks have also been treated to new walkways to help them get in and out the water safely.
+- A new planting scheme to recapture the Victorian vision and help maintain water quality.
+Native water lilies, yellow flag iris, flowering rush and purple loosestrife are rooted in cages just below the water.
+New walkways help ducks get in and out of the water.

-During the restoration, 13 tonnes of silt were removed from the fountain basins and the fountains are now fed with fresh water from a borehole.
-The cold water is aerated and its temperature raised as it leaps high in the air, before flowing out into The Long Water improving the ecology of the lake.
+- A new cleaner water system and water quality improvements.
+13 tonnes of silt were removed from the fountain basins during the restoration.
+The fountains are now fed with fresh water from a borehole.
+The water is aerated and its temperature raised as it leaps in the air, before flowing out into the Long Water and improving the ecology of the lake.